2016archana/React-Weather-Project/README.md

-# React Weather Project
+# 🌤️ Weather App

-🌤️ Weather App A sleek and responsive weather application that provides users with up-to-date weather information for cities worldwide.
-Built with React, Vite, and Material-UI, this app combines intuitive design with powerful functionality, delivering weather details in real time.
+A sleek and responsive weather application that provides users with up-to-date weather information for cities worldwide.
+Built with React, Vite, and Material-UI, this app combines intuitive design with powerful functionality, delivering weather details in real-time.

+---

-🌟 Features
+## 🌟 Features

+- 🌍 **Real-Time Weather Information**
--🌍 Real-Time Weather Information Current Temperature displayed in an easy-to-read format.
-Humidity, Wind Speed, and Weather Conditions for detailed weather insights.
-City Search Functionality allowing you to check weather details globally.
+  - Current Temperature displayed in an easy-to-read format.
+  - Humidity, Wind Speed, and Weather Conditions for detailed weather insights.
+  - City Search Functionality allowing you to check weather details globally.

+- 📱 **Responsive Design**
--📱 Responsive Design Fully optimized for Desktop, Tablet, and Mobile Devices for seamless use across platforms.
+  Fully optimized for Desktop, Tablet, and Mobile Devices for seamless use across platforms.

+---

-🛠️ Technologies Used React 18 - A fast, component-based JavaScript library for building user interfaces.
+## 🛠️ Technologies Used

+- **React 18**: A fast, component-based JavaScript library for building user interfaces.
--Vite - A rapid development build tool that ensures fast loading times.
+- **Vite**: A rapid development build tool that ensures fast loading times.
--Material-UI - A design library providing stylish, responsive components.
-OpenWeather API - Powers the app with accurate and real-time weather data.
+- **Material-UI**: A design library providing stylish, responsive components.
+- **OpenWeather API**: Powers the app with accurate and real-time weather data.

+---

 ## Screenshots